I-70 Motorsports Park

-I-70 Motorsports Park, formally known as I-70 Speedway, is a multi-purpose motorsports facility near Interstate 70 east of Odessa, Missouri, USA.
-The track, first opened in 1969, was open yearly until its closure in 2008.
+I-70 Motorsports Park, also known as I-70 Speedway, is a multi-purpose motorsports facility near Interstate 70 east of Odessa, Missouri, USA.
+The track, first opened in 1969, and has since been completely rebuilt and renovated in 2021 under new ownership.

-After more than a decade of being left effectively abandoned, I-70 Motorsports Park reopened in April 2021 under new ownership, after a resurfacing of the asphalt track to a 3/8 mile dirt track and adding a newly constructed 1/4 mile dragstrip.
+I-70 Speedway is now the home to a state of the art facility and 1/2 mile dirt oval racetrack hosting events for every kind of motorsports enthusiast.
+Classes of motorsport include but are not limited to 410 winged sprint cars, non-winged sprint cars, super dirt late models, modifieds, monster trucks, flat track motorcycles, and motocross bikes.

 History

 The track was built and opened by Bill Roberts and other partners in 1969.
 Roberts had previously built and owned the Kansas City International Raceway dragstrip in Kansas City, Missouri.

 Roberts sold I-70 Speedway to Greg Weld (of WELD wheels) sometime in the late 1970s or early 1980s (?).
 Weld turned the track into a dirt track.
 Late in 1989 Roberts, who had continued holding the note on the track, repossessed I-70 Speedway from Weld.
 At that time, Roberts, along with sons Dennis and Randy, resurfaced the track with asphalt and got it NASCAR sanctioned.
 Roberts' third son Dan, a Kansas City area country music DJ on KFKF-FM and later a long-time announcer at Arrowhead Stadium, got his start in sports broadcasting at I-70 Speedway.